 We generate revenues principally by selling CNG and LNG and providing operations and maintenance services to our vehicle fleet customers.
 For the six months ended June 30, 2009, CNG and biomethane (together) represented 73% and LNG represented 27% of our natural gas sales (on a gasoline gallon equivalent basis).
 To a lesser extent, we generate revenues by designing and constructing fueling stations and selling or leasing those stations to our customers.
-Substantially all of our operating and maintenance revenues are generated from CNG stations, as owners of LNG stations tend to operate and maintain their own stations.
-Substantially all of our station sale and leasing revenues have been generated from CNG stations.
+Substantially all of our operating and maintenance revenues have been generated from CNG stations.
 In 2006, we began providing vehicle finance services to our customers.